-There are also 18 full time 100% dedicated MCSAP and New Entrant Employees as well as an accounting technician along with the Captain of Special Programs who spend a percentage of their time working on MCSAP eligible duties.
+There are also (4) full time MCSAP employees, (6) part time MCSAP employees and (9) part time New Entrant employees.
 The specific traffic enforcement program strategy as it related to this section is that Tennessee Highway Patrol supervisors will approve overtime under the Speeding Trucks and Negligent Drivers (STAND) program to conduct targeted enforcement based on data provided by the TDOSHS TITAN Division on the CVE dashboard.

-Tennessee has 731 commissioned officers on patrol/traffic enforcement who work MCSAP activities on a part time basis.
-The hours that are worked on CVE traffic enforcement have been calculated using data in the FY 2016 MOE percentage of CVE time worked which is 13.32%.
-Using the 13.32% and the 731 commissioned officers that are on patrol each year and the annual number of total hours worked per year which is 1,920, the total FTE CVE equivalent for traffic enforcement is equal to 97.
+Tennessee has 686 commissioned officers on patrol/traffic enforcement who work MCSAP activities on a part time basis.
+The hours that are worked on CVE traffic enforcement have been calculated using data in the FY 2018 MOE percentage of CVE time worked which is 13.10%.
+Using the 13.10% and the 686 commissioned officers that are on patrol each year and the annual number of total hours worked per year which is 1,920, the total FTE CVE equivalent for traffic enforcement is equal to 89.9.

 Tennessee began utilizing e-Citation in 2015 as a pilot to explore and determine the best practices for issuing and delivering citations written by THP in the state.
-During this time, the TITAN Unit began working in conjuction with the Administrative Office of the Courts for the autonomous introduction of the citation information into the appropriate county court clerk's systems, where the violations are scheduld to be adjudicated by the general sessions judge(s).
+During this time, the TITAN Unit began working in conjunction with the Administrative Office of the Courts for the autonomous introduction of the citation information into the appropriate county court clerk's systems, where the violations are scheduled to be adjudicated by the general sessions judge(s).
 These processes are now well established and working as designed to meet the requirements of the state and local court clerks.

-In April of 2016, the TITAN Unit began expediting the implementation of the e-Citation statewide and within the first six months had 40 counties fully utilizing the new program.
-There are currently 92 counties out of a total of 95 counties statewide which have been trained and currently use this system.
-There were 189,345 paperless citations issued in CY 2017.
-The larger counties such as Knox, Shelby, and Davidson utilize other software, however the TITAN Unit is diligently working with these counties in order to have 100% adoption of the e-Citation system.
-The current goal is to have 100% adoption of the e-Citation system by the end of 2018.
-The map below shows a geographical picture.
+In 2015 the TITAN Unit began the implementation of the e-Citation statewide.
+There are currently 90 out of 95 counties statewide which use this system.
+The larger counties such as Knox, Shelby, and Davidson have taken longer to implement e-Citation because they have utilized other software.
+The TITAN Unit has diligently worked with these counties in order to have 100% adoption of the e-Citation system.

+The status of the 5 counties not utilizing the e-Citation system are below: